takhyun12/IBM-Full-Stack-Cloud-Developer/Introduction to Cloud Computing/README.md

-# Java Programming: Arrays, Lists, and Structured Data
+# Introduction to Cloud Computing
-Certificate of the course that is offered at Coursera, by Duke Universitry.
+Certificate of the course that is offered at Coursera and IBM.

 #### Author: Tackhyun Jung